2002 Sharpie 500: More tempers

 On lap 347, the 12th caution flew when Hut Stricklin crashed in turn 3 after contact by Jeremy Mayfield.
 Stricklin, making his final Winston Cup start, got out of his car and pointed and clapped at Mayfield as Mayfield went by as a show of displeasure.
 The race restarted on lap 356.
 On lap 370, the 13th caution flew when Casey Atwood and Dave Blaney crashed in turn 2.
 Ward Burton won the race off of pit road but many cars stayed out including Johnny Benson who was the new race leader.
 During the caution period, things got a little heated in the lap down lane.
-Rookie Jimmie Johnson, who was third in points coming into the race, was the first car that was 1 lap down and he lined up along side the second to last car on the lead lap in Mike Wallace.
+Rookie Jimmie Johnson, who was third in points coming into the race, was the first car that was 1 lap down and he lined up alongside the second to last car on the lead lap in Mike Wallace.
 Behind Johnson was Robby Gordon who was the second car one lap down.
 During the caution period, Gordon bumped into Johnson's rear bumper a few times for what appears to be because Gordon wanted to restart in front of Johnson.
 As soon as they took the green flag, Gordon continued to run all over the bumper of Johnson and ended up turning him around collecting Mark Martin as well as John Andretti who spun late bringing out the 14th caution of the race.
 While they were racing back to the line, Gordon went all over the back bumper of race leader Johnny Benson even shoving him up the race track in an attempt to get his lap back which he did.
 An angry Johnson got out of his car and waited for Robby Gordon to come by.
-About 3 laps after the wreck, Johnson went to Gordon's car and gave him the finger and walked to the ambulance.
+About 3 laps after the wreck, Johnson went to Gordon's car, gave him the finger, and walked to the ambulance.
 Johnson in his interview said "just like every form of racing he's ever been it's always somebody else's fault.
 He had me turned before we even took the green I didn't even have a chance to grab a gear.
 He's beating my bumper cover off coming to the green because he wanted to restart in front of me.
 I'm trying to get my lap back as well so he's just crying up a river like he always does.
 It's a shame we got a chance to win the championship and we get spun out before we take the green on a restart it's just wrong."
 He also said later that he enjoyed flipping off Gordon.
 Eventually, NASCAR said that Gordon must come down pit road and serve a 2 lap penalty.
-But both Gordon and his car owner Richard Childress agrued that Johnson missed a gear shift and that there was nothing that Gordon could do about it.
+But both Gordon and his car owner Richard Childress agreed that Johnson missed a gear shift and that there was nothing that Gordon could do about it.
 Gordon did eventually serve his penalty.
 The race restarted on lap 388.
 On lap 389, Kurt Busch took the lead from Benson.
 But the tempers did not end.
 On lap 403, the 15th and final caution flew when Dale Earnhardt Jr. bumped Ward Burton turning Burton around.
 An angry Burton got out of his car, took off his heel pads on his shoes, and went up to the apron of the race track waiting for Jr. As soon as Burton saw Jr's race car, Burton put his arms out as a gesture to Jr. and threw his brake pads at Jr's car as he went by.
 Burton's pads ricocheted off of Jr's car and hit Burton.
 NASCAR did tell Burton and his crew chief Tommy Baldwin Jr. to visit the NASCAR hauler.
 In his interview, Burton quoted "I wish I had something I could've shot through the window."
 After the tempers that flared throughout the night, TNT, who was broadcasting the event, decided to have a good sense of humor about the tempers that were shown by different drivers throughout the night.
-They put up a temper statline on TV that said "Mouthing Off – 1, Finger Pointing – 3, Car Bumping – 5, Heel Pads Thrown – 2, Ambulance Abuse – 1."
+They put up a temper statline on TV that said "Mouthing Off – 2, Finger Pointing – 3, Car Bumping – 5, Heel Pads Thrown – 2, Ambulance Abuse – 1."